Vehicle standards map

 Modern vehicles have many advanced features to make them safer and more efficient.
 And designers and regulators around the world continue to improve the performance of new models.
 What new and improved features should New Zealand consumers be looking out for?

 The Vehicle Standards Map is a document that describes the vehicle technologies and performance standards that government transport officials believe have the greatest potential to improve the safety and resource efficiency of vehicles in New Zealand.
-Many of these vehicle features are based on new technology or research and are only just beginning to appear in the market.

 The Vehicle Standards Inventory is a large table that lists all the significant vehicle technologies and performance standards relating to safety and resource efficiency that government transport officials are aware of.